miguelsolans/InstaDirect/README.md

 # InstaDirect
-An iOS app to view Instagram Direct messages
+An under development iOS app to view Instagram Direct messages.
+The code might be messy or non compliant with Swift programming best practices, as I have never had experience with this programming language or Mobile Development at all!